 1. MM208 Air Purifier – the best air purifier on the market

-After performing various of tests, Biota Bot’s Model MM208 was a clear winner.
+After performing various tests, Biota Bot’s Model MM208 was a clear winner.
 It has everything you would expect from an air filter and the best thing is – it does function flawlessly.

 Beyond the four filters, the MM208 features three more stages of air-cleaning.
-The first is a UV sterilizing function like the kind used in hospitals, which breaks up the molecular structure of bacteria, virus, and mold.
+The first is a UV sterilizing function like the kind used in hospitals, which breaks up the molecular structure of bacteria, viruses, and mold.
 The second is a negative ion generator that neutralizes positively-charged particles in dust and bacteria.
 And the last is simple: a three-speed fan.

-You don’t often see all of these features in one product and as a result the MM208 stands head and shoulders above the competition when it comes to removing VOCs and especially when it comes to getting rid of smaller particles and negative odors.
+You don’t often see all of these features in one product and as a result, the MM208 stands head and shoulders above the competition when it comes to removing VOCs and especially when it comes to getting rid of smaller particles and negative odors.

 Features and usage

 The MM208 has a ton of features and is incredibly easy to use – everything’s controlled with a small handful of labeled buttons on the top of the device.
-You can control the speed of the fan manually, set a timer to decide how long the purifier will run, or put it in “auto” mode where it will adjust the fan speed on its own to match the amount of particles in the air.
+You can control the speed of the fan manually, set a timer to decide how long the purifier will run, or put it in “auto” mode where it will adjust the fan speed on its own to match the number of particles in the air.
 There’s also a sleep mode that runs as quietly as possible designed for use during the night – something that’s always nice to see on more powerful purifiers, which are often quite loud.

 Unsurprisingly, a purifier with this many features isn’t exactly cheap.
 The base purifier costs around $270 and replacement filters (which you’ll need after 2800 hours of active use) are $60 a pop.
 Still, this is cheaper than some of the other filters on this list – filters that don’t have anywhere near the seven levels of air purification offered by the MM208.